 You can use Jotform’s drag-and-drop Form Builder to customize your contact tracing form, add your logo, change fonts and colors, and include additional questions.
 With over 100 free form integrations, it’s easy to store your online contact tracing forms in third-party platforms like Google Drive or Dropbox.

 Make privacy a priority to enhance contact tracing success

 Contract tracing is a vital tool in virus control.
 With the help of online forms, health authorities and businesses can work together, leveraging digital tools to tackle the spread of disease.

 While technology enables better contact tracing, it’s essential to keep personal privacy in mind.

-JotForm’s online contact tracing forms are HIPAA compliant, so you can be confident knowing that all data is secure.
+Jotform’s online contact tracing forms are HIPAA-friendly, so you can be confident knowing that all data is secure.
 With this added level of trust and data protection, people will be more willing to provide information that will assist in combating the pandemic.